 The ability to relax and enjoy the surroundings is paramount to the design of your arts and crafts room.
 An adjustable swivel chair is a great investment.
-This will enable you to alter you seating position depending on the activity in hand.
-For the ultimate relaxation, a comfortable arm chair or small sofa will serve you well.
+This will enable you to alter your seating position depending on the activity in hand.
+For the ultimate relaxation, a comfortable one-seater, armchair, or small sofa will serve you well.
 A sofa bed will enable you to share your creative haven with friends as well as provide you with the opportunity to quickly transform your room into a temporary sleeping area for those last-minute family visits.

 The possibilities are endless but with a little planning and research, you will have your very own creative sanctuary in no time.